-The next main installment in the Resident Evil franchise, Resident Evil 7 funnily enough, is right around the corner, and you should definitely be getting excited right about now.
+The next main instalment in the Resident Evil franchise, Resident Evil 7 funnily enough, is right around the corner, and you should definitely be getting excited right about now.
 If you’re not excited I’m going to do my very best to change that, by giving you FOUR whole reasons to get excited.

 Sure there are several reason why you should be looking forward to Capcoms next zombie epic, but these four should hopefully get your hype meter going a little bit.